 The best marketing adds value to the person reading, watching or listening to it whether or not they become a client.
 That way you can build a community of raving fans and brand ambassadors who will share your content with their own communities.

-So with everything else on your plate how can you quickly create valuable content without it becoming another full time job for yourself?
+So with everything else on your plate how can you quickly create valuable marketing content without it becoming another full-time job for yourself?

-Here are quick 6 simple ways to create valuable content for your community:
+Here are quick 6 simple ways to create valuable marketing content for your community:

 - Answer a real question from one of your clients.
 That’s exactly how this article was created.
 Your prospects have likely got the same question in their own minds and giving a few tips on how to solve it is really helpful!

 - Share a tool / tip-sheet or checklist that you use with your own clients.
 Make sure it’s self-explanatory and easy to follow.
 A quick checklist is designed to make your prospect’s life easier.
 Example: 12 simple ways to gain 10 free hours per week.

 - Rant – this can be a great way to show your community what you stand for.
 The key to doing this right is to make sure your rant would be aligned with a message your ideal clients would want to hear.
 Example: if your company prides itself on great customer service you can easily do a rant on poor customer service.
 There are plenty of examples to choose from!
 Your rant clearly positions you as somebody who’ll take great care of their clients.